orel33/vpltoolkit/README.md

 * offline testing using a local *run.sh* script
 * ...

-## A First Example
+## Hello World

-Let's consider a VPL activity named *demo*, that you want to develop.
-In oder to follow our exection model, the *demo* VPL activity must be based on a generic VPL activity (named *vplmodel*), provided here.
-In other words, the *demo* must inherit from *vplmodel*.
+Let's consider a VPL activity named *hello*, that you want to develop.
+In oder to follow our exection model, the *hello* VPL activity must be based on a generic VPL activity (named *vplmodel*), provided here.
+In other words, the *hello* must inherit from *vplmodel*.

 ### Parent Activity